 When you’re following South Beach and Keto and very few carbs are eaten, the body pulls glucose (fuel) from the liver and temporarily breaks down muscle to release it.
 When your body uses up all of its stored glucose and you are no longer consuming large amounts of carbs, insulin blood levels decrease and fat is used as fuel.
 The liver then produces ketone bodies from fat (which can be used in the absence of glucose).
 This process is called ketosis.
 “A strict Keto Diet will alter carbohydrate levels to ensure nutritional ketosis,” says Registered Dietitian Courtney McCormick.
 The total amount of carbs allowable each day on the Keto Diet to maintain the state of ketosis will vary from person to person, with most experts stating a range between 20 – 50 grams of carbs per day as ideal.
 People following a strict Keto Diet will monitor their ketone levels through urine testing strips, to ensure they body is in a state of ketosis.

-For those following the keto-friendly approach to South Beach, you should still be focusing on a high lean protein diet, while most strict keto plans are low to moderate protein.
+For those following the keto-friendly approach to South Beach, you should still be focusing on a high protein diet, while most strict keto plans are low to moderate protein.
 According to Harvard Health, meats are typically limited on the Keto Diet because too much protein can prevent ketosis.
 We’ve kept the protein high because we recognize that when people lose weight, they also lose muscle.
-And that lean protein consumption is necessary to help maintain that muscle mass!
+And that protein consumption is necessary to help maintain that muscle mass!

-The South Beach Keto-Friendly foods include lean proteins AND healthy fats.
+The South Beach Keto-Friendly foods include proteins AND healthy fats.
 The same foods are encouraged for DIY meals when you do the cooking (or ordering) yourself.

 Finally, because the Keto Diet places such emphasis on low net carbs, McCormick says it’s difficult to maintain long-term.
 “The South Beach Diet allows for flexibility to still enjoy healthier complex carbs from time to time in order to be flexible to fit your lifestyle,” says McCormick.